Arsenal - Science Center

 The new hydraulic engineering hall with a length of almost 60 metres is being built as a solitary building directly opposite Lilienthalgasse on the other side of the street.

 For this purpose, detailed coordination was carried out with the faculty and the participating institutes.

 In 2016, the coordination with the users and the planning were completed to such an extent that the BIG laboratory concentration project could be submitted to the responsible authority.

 At the same time, work was carried out on the invitation to tender for the construction clearance (demolition, technical supply and land levelling) and for the new building.

 Following negotiations with the authorities in 2016, the building permit was issued in mid-2017.

 The demolition of the former district heating plant, object 222, began in September and was largely completed by the end of the year.
 In the process, around 4,300 m3 of reinforced concrete was demolished.
 This was and is being crushed on site and recycled for the new building.
 In addition to the old district heating technology, around 1200 tonnes of steel were removed and almost 10,000 m3 of earth material was moved.

-The "Wasserbauhalle" also moves from the Aspang grounds to the Science Center of the TU Vienna in the Arsenal.
-Instead of the previous building 219, the TU Vienna can use the entire area north of the new laboratory concentration (former district heating plant O222) for a new test hall for the Faculty of Civil Engineering.
+The "Wasserbauhalle" also moves from the Aspang grounds to the Science Center of the TU Wien in the Arsenal.
+Instead of the previous building 219, the TU Wien can use the entire area north of the new laboratory concentration (former district heating plant O222) for a new test hall for the Faculty of Civil and Environmental Engineering.

 At the end of 2017 the dismantling of the facade elements of the "Plattenbau" and the demolition of the building construction started.